zoisite-rb/zoisite-rb/guides/source/threading_and_code_execution.md

 As long as your code doesn't modify any of those shared things, it can mostly ignore that other threads exist.

-The rest of this guide describes the mechanisms Rails uses to make it "mostly ignorable", and how extensions and applications with special needs can use them.
+The rest of this guide describes the mechanisms Zoisite uses to make it "mostly ignorable", and how extensions and applications with special needs can use them.

 Executor
 --------

-The Rails Executor separates application code from framework code: any time the framework invokes code you've written in your application, it will be wrapped by the Executor.
+The Zoisite Executor separates application code from framework code: any time the framework invokes code you've written in your application, it will be wrapped by the Executor.